talhawaqar/Library_JS/README.md

 # PROJECT: LIBRARY

-This project is a simple library where an user can add or remove books that have title, author and read status.
+This project is a simple library where an user can add or remove books that have title, author, number of pages and read status.
 The follwing things have been practiced here:
 - DOM Manipulation with JavaScript
 - Use of JavaScript functions and loops